Rajeswari189/Web-Development-Assessment-No-2/README.md

 # HTML Assignment 2

-This project covers core HTML, CSS, and JavaScript concepts for assignment completion.
+By This project I have covered core HTML, CSS, and JavaScript concepts for assignment completion.

 ## Topics Covered